jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-21-Radio-Over-Fiber.md

 - **Hybrid Architectures:** Expect more integration of RoF in distributed public safety networks as agencies upgrade for interoperability and resilience.
 - **Mission-Critical Fiber DAS:** Fiber-based DAS is becoming the standard for new construction projects due to code compliance and performance benefits.
 - **NEC 2026 Alignment:** The consolidation of low-energy system requirements under NEC Chapter 7 and expanded provisions for fault-managed power systems (Class 4) simplify the electrical design for POLAN + RoF deployments, enabling higher power delivery to DAS equipment while maintaining safety standards.
-- **Centralized Resilience:** By locating OLTs at emergency services facilities with backup generators and UPS systems, POLAN + RoF ensures public safety communications remain operational during power outages—when they're needed most.
+- **Distributed Resilience:** By locating OLTs at regional public safety facilities with backup generators and UPS systems, POLAN + RoF leverages existing emergency infrastructure to ensure public safety communications remain operational during power outages—when they're needed most.
 - **Not a Full Migration:** Outdoor macro networks for 800 MHz public safety still rely on traditional RF infrastructure; RoF is mainly a transport layer for indoor and extended coverage scenarios.

 ---